Expand description

 If the unit test doesn’t require anything else from the state,

-type defined in this library can simply be used.
+the State type defined in this library can simply be used.

 This type satisfies all the conditions above.

-Test types
+§Test types

 The crate offers a few different types of tests.

-Expansion equality tests
+§Expansion equality tests

-Run using run_expansion_equality_test
+Run using run_expansion_equality_test.

 These tests verify that two different TeX snippets expand to the same output.
 For example, an output equality test can verify that

-\def\HelloWorld{Hola Mundo}\HelloWorld - \HelloWorld
+\def\HelloWorld{Hola Mundo}\HelloWorld - \HelloWorldand

-Hola Mundo - Hola Mundo
+Hola Mundo - Hola Mundoproduce the same output.

 In this example the second input is just a constant, which is usually how these tests are used.